iron-io/docs/_includes/configuration.md

 </ul>

 <p>Only the <span class="fixed-width">project_id</span> and <span class="fixed-width">token</span> values need to be set.
 They do not need to be set at <strong>every</strong> level of the configuration, but they must be set at least once by the levels that are used in any given configuration.
 It is recommended that you specify a default <span class="fixed-width">project_id</span> and <span class="fixed-width">token</span> via <span class="fixed-width">IRON_PROJECT_ID</span> and <span class="fixed-width">IRON_TOKEN</span> env variables respectively.

+<h2 id="using_iron_json">Configuration using iron.json (deprecated)</h2>

+You can follow the <a href="/worker/reference/configuration-iron-json/index.html">old configuration scheme</a> and set project_id, token and other parameters in iron.json file but using only environment variables is more preferred.